Oneflow-Inc/DLPerf/README.md

 1. **ResNet-50 v1.5**
 2. **BERT-Base**

-The secode type is that some models use special technologies or frameworks with unique implementations,such as implementation of [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/a79272cc8b8f0c5b66c803e581a1355341eacb77/Megatron-LM) based on Microsoft's framwork deepspeed、[HugeCTR](https://github.com/NVIDIA/HugeCTR)（Designed for CTR estimation training） based on tensorflow modified by NVIDIA.
+The secode type is that some models use special technologies or frameworks with unique implementations,such as implementation of [Megatron-LM](https://github.com/microsoft/DeepSpeedExamples/tree/a79272cc8b8f0c5b66c803e581a1355341eacb77/Megatron-LM) based on Microsoft's framwork deepspeed、[HugeCTR](https://github.com/NVIDIA/HugeCTR)（Designed for CTR estimation training and implemented by NVIDIA).

 In general, there are a lot of different implementations of these DNN models, we choose official benchmark source as well as [NVIDIA-DeepLearningExamples](https://github.com/NVIDIA/DeepLearningExamples).
 In most cases, we avoid changing any scripts and codes from origin.
 If we have to, changes were mentioned in the documents.